lightec-xyz/plonk_verifier_on_icp/README.md

 This repo is based on ganrk v0.9.1.

-# How to run in local network
+# How to run locally
 1. start ICP locally in one terminal,
 ```bash
 dfx start --clean
 ```

-2. download repo and deploy plonk verifer on icp in another terminal,
+2. download repo and deploy plonk verifer in another terminal,
 ```bash
 git clone https://github.com/lightec-xyz/plonk_verifier_on_icp.git
 cd plonk_verifier_on_icp